-In 2016, we founded Ipanema GmbH as a way to foster creativity beyond our core competencies.
+For some years, we founded Ipanema GmbH as a way to foster creativity beyond our core competencies.
 In the first two years, we created a craft beer recipe, developed a brand and successfully launched it in several markets across Europe and Asia.

 Our long-standing business relationships with renowned European energy and technology companies provides PSvdL with a steady stream of new business opportunities and interesting work.

 In order to meet the growing demand for our services, we are always looking for new employees that are entrepreneurial, creative, who are not afraid to share their own ideas, and want to shape both the transition of the energy industry and the future of PSvdL.

 We offer employment opportunities tailored to individual needs with performance-based and excellent compensation packages.
 We also offer an attractive and transparent employment environment where work-life balance is respected.